 Selection of Titles for Transcription

-As of August 2019, EEBO provides comprehensive coverage of:
+As of November 2020, EEBO provides comprehensive coverage of:

 Users wishing to consult the microfilm version of texts that currently lack Document Images in EEBO can find the UMI Microfilm collection and reel number on the Full Record display.
 The Full Record also identifies the library that holds the source copy filmed (in the Copy from field).

 We estimate that EEBO is approximately 92% complete while the remaining titles will be added in future releases.
 These will include titles discovered from the ESTC that are not in Wing or STC but were printed in England during the early modern period.

 The EEBO Introductions Series provides scholars with a forum for the exchange of information and ideas relating to some of the less frequently discussed early modern printed texts available in Early English Books Online.

 Each contribution to the series offers insights into a range of contextual, bibliographical, and reception-based issues associated with a work in EEBO that has received no recent scholarly edition, and which is unlikely to be edited for publication without the interest of the scheme.
 Links to EEBO Document Images of the work under discussion and to other related online resources are included.